What Is Franchising?

 Part 2: How To Franchise Your Business

-Franchising can be one of the most lucrative ways to grow your business.
-Contrary to popular belief, you don’t have to set up locations all over the country to build a successful franchise.
-And regardless of your current success, you probably won’t be able to expand on this level for several years, at least.
-This isn’t even the hardest part of the franchising process.
+Contrary to popular belief, you don’t have to set up multiple franchises nationwide to build a successful franchise.
+Regardless of your success, you probably won’t be able to expand on this level for at least several years.
+This isn’t even the most challenging part of the franchising process.
 The real work takes place in the beginning when you’re learning how to turn your business into a franchise in the first place.

 What Does It Mean To Franchise Your Business?